-It takes only a second to see that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service based on the need to deliver basic formatted HTML only to have their best efforts delivered with images missing is chronic, and what’s worse, unknown to the client.
+It takes only a second to discover that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service based on the need to deliver basic formatted HTML only to have their best efforts delivered with images missing is chronic, and what’s worse, unknown to the client.

 This is a known issue within Constant Contact.
 For many senders using their service, the failure to deliver the JPGs, GIFs, and PNGs that are a newsletter’s visual heart and soul is usually thought to be a faulty server setup at Amazon Web Services (AWS).
 Users who are just trying to communicate with their public in the easiest way possible are probably unaware of the problem.

 And for many, it’s an expensive problem.
-If you’re one of Constant Contact’s many HTML email distribution service clients who only use images without copy as the sole content for their emails, you’ve got no idea what the recipient can’t see, and they have no idea what you’re trying to say.
+If you’re one of Constant Contact’s HTML email distribution service clients who only use images without copy as the sole content for their emails, you’ve got no idea what the recipient can’t see, and they have no idea what you’re trying to say.

-These illustrations and photographs often represent the lion’s share of creative spend on the dollars and cents side; original illustration, subscription stock, or assignment photography bound together with graphic design.
+Those illustrations and photographs often represent the lion’s share of creative spend on the dollars and cents side; original illustration, subscription stock, or assignment photography bound together with graphic design.
 When missing, it means recipients aren’t seeing the coupons, special offers, or rich visual imagery senders have billed to their creative budgets.

-Constant Contact Often Fails to Deliver
+Constant Contact Unable to Solve Problem